readthedocs/readthedocs.org/docs/development/buildenvironments.rst

 Writing your own builder
 ------------------------

 .. note:: Builds happen on a server using only the RTD Public API.
-There is no reason that you couldn't build your own independent builder that wrote into the RTD namespace.
-The only thing that is currently unsupported there is a saner way than uploading the processed files as a zip.
+There is no reason that you couldn't build your own independent builder that wrote into the RTD namespace, but that would require work on our side if you can convince us :)

 The documentation build system in RTD is made pluggable, so that you can build out your own backend.
 If you have a documentation format that isn't currently supported, you can add support by contributing a backend.